 You can put up to $10,000 of IRA funds toward the purchase of your first home.
 If you're married, and you and your spouse are first-time buyers, you each can pull from retirement accounts, giving you $20,000 in residential cash.

 Even better is the IRS definition of "first-time homebuyer."
 Technically, you don't have to be purchasing your very first abode.
-You qualify under the tax rules as long as you (or your spouse) didn't own a principal residence at any time during the previous two years.
+You qualify under the tax rules as long as you (or your spouse) didn't own a principal residence at any time during the previous 2 years.
 In fact, you can even share your IRA wealth.
 The IRS says the first-time homebuyer using your IRA funds for a down payment can be you, your spouse, one of your children, a grandchild or a parent.

 But be careful not to take out your money too soon.
 You must use the IRA funds within 120 days of withdrawal to pay qualified acquisition costs.
 This includes the costs of buying, building or rebuilding a home, along with any usual settlement, financing or closing costs.